Autoimmune Disease That Causes Rash and Inflammation

 Muscle weakness is a hallmark sign of JDM.
 It may come on suddenly or occur slowly over weeks or even months.
 Children will have difficulty climbing stairs, getting up from a seated position or raising their arms over their heads.

-To diagnose JDM, our rheumatology team Penn State Children’s Hospital will perform a full physical exam, paying close attention to your child’s skin and muscle tone, and also take a detailed medical history for your child.
+To diagnose JDM, our rheumatology team Penn State Health Children’s Hospital will perform a full physical exam, paying close attention to your child’s skin and muscle tone, and also take a detailed medical history for your child.
 Our team might also order the following diagnostic tests:

 - Biopsy of inflamed muscle